 Medicaid is jointly funded by federal and state governments, but states generally have broad discretion in determining which groups their Medicaid programs will cover and the financial criteria for Medicaid eligibility.
 There are no age restrictions for Medicaid coverage and the income restrictions vary from state to state:

-- Disabled children receiving Supplemental Security Income (SSI).
+- Disabled children receiving Supplemental Security Income.
 In many states, disabled children receiving cash assistance under the SSI program are automatically qualified for Medicaid coverage.
 Some states use more restrictive eligibility criteria than those used by the SSI program, and therefore, receipt of SSI does not guarantee eligibility for Medicaid.

 - Waivers.
-States can apply to the Centers for Medicare & Medicaid Services for waivers to provide Medicaid to populations beyond what traditionally can be covered under the state plan.
-These may include coverage for persons in institutional settings or targeted services to particular groups, such as technology-dependent children, individuals with traumatic brain injuries, or persons with mental or developmental disabilities.
+States can apply to the Centers for Medicare and Medicaid Services for waivers to provide Medicaid to populations beyond what traditionally can be covered under the state plan.
+These may include coverage for persons in institutional settings or targeted services to particular groups, such as technology-dependent children, individuals with traumatic brain injuries or persons with mental or developmental disabilities.
 More information about waivers is available on the Medicaid website.

 What benefits does Medicaid provide for individuals with disabilities?

 Individuals with disabilities who are eligible for Medicaid are entitled to all services that are deemed medically necessary.
-States establish and administer their own Medicaid programs and determine the type, amount, duration, and scope of services within broad federal guidelines.
-States are required to cover certain mandatory benefits, and can choose to provide other optional benefits through the Medicaid program.
+States establish and administer their own Medicaid programs and determine the type, amount, duration and scope of services within broad federal guidelines.
+States are required to cover certain mandatory benefits and can choose to provide other optional benefits through the Medicaid program.

-- Mandatory benefits.
 Mandatory benefits include, but are not limited to:

-- Hospital, home health, clinic, and laboratory services.
+- Hospital, home health, clinic and laboratory services.
 These include inpatient and outpatient hospital services, home health services, physician services, certified pediatric and family nurse practitioner services, rural health clinic services, federally qualified health center services, and laboratory and X-ray services.

 - Nursing facility services.
-Nursing facility Services are provided by Medicaid certified nursing homes, which primarily provide three types of services: skilled nursing or medical care and related services; rehabilitation needed due to injury, disability, or illness; and long-term care.
+Nursing facility services are provided by Medicaid-certified nursing homes, which primarily provide three types of services: skilled nursing or medical care and related services; rehabilitation needed due to injury, disability, or illness; and long-term care.

 - Transportation.
 Transportation to medical care is also a mandatory benefit.